Code-Institute-Submissions/CookBook-29/README.md

 * To have a dashboard where all the necessary information is visible.
 * It should be easy to add another recipe.
 * It should be easy to add a review in a recipe.

+### **Design Choices**

+I made a research in [Jenn David Design](https://jenndavid.com/colors-that-influence-food-sales-infographic/ "jenndavid.com") website, where I found that a mix of red, orange and green would be a nice look for a web application that present recipes.
+Then I have used [Coolors](https://coolors.co/ "Coolors.co") to come up with a pallete of colors that I already had chosen.